Saturday, January 28, 2012

 Is your church stuck doing communion all the time, same dull prayers, same old routine?
 You need a make-over.
 Explore sermon-sharing sites to see how the experts and professionals do it.
 Most importantly, get rid of the stale Folgers and serve good coffee in your foyer.
 Leave boredom central and get a brand new, shiny persona.
 Fast!

 You must not fear change.
-Fear tradition.
-That's what's killing you.

 Tuesday, August 30, 2011